 - Decay: Rotting material indicates that your water damage is either a repeat offender or that it’s extensive because there’s standing water.
 A first instance of damage generated by water usually doesn’t cause decomposition.

-Get Help from a Professional Water Damage Restoration Specialist
+Get a Knowledgeable Water Damage Repair Specialist

 If you’re having water damage problems, look no further than Paul Davis.
 It’s important to remedy any leaks on your property prior to the damage becoming more extensive.
 Our water damage repair experts can detect a leak and fix your house back to normal no matter the size of the job.
 Contact Paul today at 888-473-7669 and a local franchise is there to assist you.